microsoft/PSRule/docs/quickstart/standalone-rule.md

 In our quickstart scenario, we have been tasked to:

-- Find any services that are set to start automatically with `StartType` begining with `Automatic`.
+- Find any services that are set to start automatically with `StartType` beginning with `Automatic`.
 - Fail for any service with a `Status` other than `Running`.

 We will be using the following PowerShell code to get a list of local services.